OneMadGypsy/SimPIL-Font/README.md

 print(sf('Impact 18 regular'))      # 'Impact 18 regular'
 ```

 You can create multiple `Font` instances, but there is no good reason to.
-Using the inline request method you can toggle between any available font.
+Using the inline request method you can toggle between any available font. `Font` isn't really a "font" instance.
+It's the front-end to the database.
+When you send a "font request", you're really saying - Find the "family" entry in the database, look for the "face" field. if it exists, return it's value (the font file path), if not, gimme something else ("regular", "book", first available face) in that order.

 ```python3
 import simpilfont as font